Conciliarism

-Conciliarism was a reform movement in the 14th-, 15th- and 16th-century Catholic Church which held that supreme authority in the Church resided with an ecumenical council, apart from, or even against, the pope.
+Conciliarism was a movement in the 14th-, 15th- and 16th-century Catholic Church which held that supreme authority in the Church resided with an ecumenical council, apart from, despite, or even if opposed by, the pope.

 The movement emerged in response to the Western Schism between rival popes in Rome and Avignon.
-The schism inspired the summoning of the Council of Pisa (1409), which failed to end the schism, and the Council of Constance (1414–1418), which succeeded and proclaimed its own superiority over the Pope.
-Conciliarism reached its apex with the Council of Basel (1431–1449), which ultimately fell apart.
-The eventual victor in the conflict was the institution of the papacy, confirmed by the condemnation of conciliarism at the Fifth Lateran Council, 1512–17.
-The final gesture, the doctrine of papal infallibility, was not promulgated until the First Vatican Council of 1870.
+It was proposed that both popes abdicate in order to allow a new election that implemented a proposal where government supporters of the popes withdraw allegiance and thus prepare the way for a new election.
+The schism led to the summoning of the Council of Pisa (1409), which failed to end the schism, and the Council of Constance (1414–1418), which had more success, but which also proclaimed its own superiority over the Pope.
+Conciliarism reached its apex with the Council of Basel (1431–1449).
+The eventual victor in the warring movements was the popes and the institution of the papacy: the pope's power and teaching authority was confirmed by the condemnation of conciliarism at the Fifth Lateran Council (1512–1517).
+The apex of the theory of papal authority, on the other hand, was probably reached with the adoption of the doctrine of papal infallibility, promulgated (ironically) by the First Vatican Council (1870).

+Background

+Conciliar theory has its roots and foundations in both history and theology, arguing that many of the most important decisions of the Catholic Church have been made through conciliar means, beginning with the First Council of Nicaea (325).
+Conciliarism also drew on corporate theories of the church, which allowed the head to be restrained or judged by the members when his actions threatened the welfare of the whole ecclesial body.